 - they have the power to make investments in terms of the governing document, or law governing the legal form of the charity. - appropriate advice is taken, where necessary.
-You can use the charity's money to get professional advice for the charity if needed. - they identify potential risks to help with good decision making and decide how to manage risk where it exists. - the investments are in the interests of charity. - they are acting in accordance with their charity trustee duties, and - investments are diverse where possible.
+You can use the charity's money to get professional advice for the charity if needed. - they identify potential risks to help with good decision making and decide how to manage risk where it exists. - the investments are in the interests of charity, for example making sure the investments are not inconsistent with the charity's purposes. - they are acting in accordance with their charity trustee duties. - investments are diverse where possible. - any conflict of interest affecting a charity trustee is identified, declared by that trustee and managed appropriately by all charity trustees.
+This should be done in line with the charity's conflict of interest policy.